 Jay Steed is a partner at Jones Hawkins & Farmer, PLC.
-Mr. Steed has more than a decade of experience as a trial and appellate attorney, advocating for clients charged with the most serious state and federal criminal offenses.
-Since moving to Nashville in 1999, he has established himself both as a passionate advocate for his clients, and as an attorney dedicated to the public interest.
+Mr. Steed has more than fifteen years of experience as a trial and appellate attorney, advocating for clients charged with offenses ranging from the most serious state and federal criminal offenses, to misdemeanor citations.
+Since moving to Nashville in 1999, he has established himself both as a passionate advocate for his clients, and an attorney dedicated to the public interest.

 Mr. Steed's practice areas include state and federal criminal defense, as well as select civil litigation.
-He regularly appears in the federal District Courts for the Middle District of Tennessee, where he has successfully represented clients facing federal prosecution for offenses ranging from firearms and narcotics violations, to complex white collar fraud and conspiracies.
+He appears regularly in the federal District Courts for the Middle District of Tennessee, where he successfully represents clients facing federal prosecution for offenses ranging from firearms and narcotics violations, to complex white collar fraud and conspiracies.
 In state courts throughout Middle Tennessee, Mr. Steed effectively defends clients charged with misdemeanors and felonies, in many types of cases.

 Raised in North Carolina, Mr. Steed attended law school and graduate school at Duke University, where he earned a Juris Doctor (J.D.) and Master of Arts (M.A.), in 1999.
-He had previously studied philosophy at the University of Chicago, earning his Bachelor's Degree (B.A.) with Honors in 1995.
-Mr. Steed has also completed some of the most rigorous training programs in the nation for trial attorneys, including the National Institute for Trial Advocacy (NITA), the Faubush Litigation Persuasion Institute, and the National Criminal Defense College's intensive Trial Practice Institute.
+He previously studied philosophy at the University of Chicago, earning his Bachelor's Degree (B.A.) with Honors in 1995.